Chantifa/whoami/README.md

 1. `express`:   this is the node web server
 2. `socket.io`: this framework wraps websockets for us, here the socket.io server
 3. `nodemon`:   the node demon is used for automatic rebuilds on changes during development
+4. `fs`:        this util is used to read data from a json file

 #### Client dependencies